 KNOW BEFORE YOU GO

 A permit or parking fee is required to park at the Patchogue train station.
-Parking in downtown Patchogue in general is a metered situation (between 10 a.m.-2 a.m.).
-There are free lots within walking distance of Main Street, like the Courthouse Lot (at West and South St.) close to the rear of the Patchogue Theater (near Oak St. and Jayne Ave.), and portions of the lot behind the Patchogue Library and the post office (off Terry Street, between South Ocean and Rides avenues).
+Parking in downtown Patchogue in general is metered (between 10 a.m. and 2 a.m.).
+There are free lots within walking distance of Main Street, like the Courthouse Lot (at West and South Street) close to the rear of Patchogue Theatre (near Oak Street and Jayne Avenue), and portions of the lot behind the post office (off Terry Street, between South Ocean and Rider avenues).
 Metered parking is enforced Mondays through Saturdays (except holidays); some restrictions apply, read the rules at the pay station you’re using.

 Travel to Fire Island

 Patchogue is one of the three ferry points to Fire Island, and the only direct ferry route to Davis Park and Watch Hill.

 INFO: Ferry schedules and information available at davisparkferry.com

 Follow a storyline on your cellphone that will lead you to hush-hush destinations as you take a four-hour "edible mystery tour" of area restaurants.
 Current Patchogue adventures include "The Burgling Bookworm" and “The Cupcake Conundrum.”

 INFO: Tickets and more information is available at fooddoneit.com

 For an aquatic experience, leave Main Street and head to the water at Sunset Harbor (90 Colonial Dr., East Patchogue), where a stand-up paddleboard (a SUP) can be rented.
 Lessons are available, as are sunset paddle tours and kayaking.
 By appointment only; the 2023 season begins April 15.

 INFO: Call 631-326-7926 or visit longisland-sup.com for more information.